 The renewable energy sector has come along in leaps and bounds in recent years.
-As the world moves towards a more sustainable way of life and becoming more green in the ways that we live our lives.
+As the world moves towards a more sustainable way of life and becoming more green in the ways that we live our lives, with websites such as The Solutions Project providing more information on it, we see the world changing in a more positive light.

 Some industries are beginning to stumble in their developments, with their resources being finite, they are very quickly running low on their fuel.
 While these traditional industries are starting to flounder, renewable energy is bigger than ever before.